rigille/didactica/README.md

 # didactica
-OCaml libs focused on good documentation and ease of understanding
+Libs on miscellaneous languages focused on good documentation and ease of understanding